 Managing Splunk Deployment Server Apps with Git

-There are a few clean ways to manage your deployment server's apps using Git.
-I chose a setup that keeps the repo directly inside the $SPLUNK_HOME/etc
+There are a few clean ways to manage your deployment server’s apps using Git.
+I chose a setup that keeps the repo directly inside the $SPLUNK_HOME/etc directory so the full deployment-apps/ structure is version-controlled.

 This let me back up and manage every custom TA delivered to forwarders—without dumping Splunk system files or app-specific local state into the repo.